Dog Has Crusty Scabs On His Back?

 • Identifying the cause is crucial for effective treatment.

-• Consult your veterinarian for severe cases, persistent issues, or if in doubt.
+• Consult your veterinarian for severe cases, persistent issues, or doubts.

 • Proper nutrition, regular grooming, and awareness of behavioral changes help early detection and management of skin problems.